 - Repeat - “You are safe.
 This is a temporary”.
 Lately I’ve been really harnessing the power of my thoughts and visualizing what I want and it’s helped immensely with keeping positive during dark moments.
 This mantra is part of a cognitive behavioral technique.
 Instead of the fear and panic that usually comes with a migrainous vertigo attack, repeating this mantra can help to calm those feelings and not exacerbate symptoms.

 - Do not perform any maneuvers you see online to “help vertigo” unless instructed by your physician.
 These maneuvers, like the Epley maneuver are for BPPV and help move crystals from semi-circular canals of the ear.
-THIS WILL NOT WORK FOR VESTIBULAR MIGRAINE ATTACKS.
-YES, I AM YELLING CAUSE I AM SO SICK OF SEEING THIS SUGGESTED BY PEOPLE WHO HAVE NEVER HAD IT.
+The Epley maneuver will not work for vertigo that is caused by migraine.
 Migrainous vertigo is coming from your central nervous system and not from the crystals in your ear.

 - Find a rescue medication that works for you.
 For most with migraine headache attacks, this usually involves triptans, but there is limited evidence to support they work for vestibular symptoms if headache is not involved.
 For some, meclizine (Antivert) does resolve their attacks, which doctors may try initially.
 This was not the case for me, personally.
 Meclizine didn’t ever touch my attacks and I just had to wait it out for days.
 From my experience, what seems to work best as a rescue medication for these type of violent vestibular migraine attacks are benzodiazepines or alternative acute treatments.